lmfao415/javascript-challeng/README.md

-# javascript-challeng
+# Dynamic-JavaScript-Table

 This project uses a sample dataset of UFO sightings to create a dynamic table visualization of all the sightings and their associated information.
-Using JavaScript and D3.js a dynamic table of sightings is created that can be searched through by filtering certain criteria.
+JavaScript and D3.js are used to build a dynamic table of sightings that can be searched through by filtering criteria.

-### Level 1: Automatic Table and Date Search (Required)
+### Level 1: Automatic Table and Date Search

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).

-* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.
+* Features a basic HTML web page. able to your web page and then adds new rows of data for each UFO sighting.

   * Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.